4 Reasons Why Your Business Depends on Responsive Design

 As of 2014, for the first time ever, people spent more time on the internet via mobile devices, rather than PCs.
 Consumers are becoming increasingly reliant on a variety of phones and tablets to make purchases, view company information, and interact with brands.

-Investing in a responsive design firm to make your website mobile-friendly will help you get a lead on your competitors in the years to come.
+Investing in a web design company to make your website mobile-friendly will help you get a lead on your competitors in the years to come.

 2. Less Irritating to Users